How to Resolve a Lease Dispute

 According to the Maryland Attorney General, here are some of the most common issues that lead to residential lease disputes:

-• Security deposits.
-The security deposit, to protect the landlord from damage to the property, may not be more than two months’ rent.
-The landlord must put the security deposit in an escrow account and return the deposit plus interest, less any damages rightfully withheld, within 45 days after the tenancy ends.
+- Security deposits.
+The security deposit, to protect the landlord from damage to the property, may not be more than one month’s rent.
+The landlord must put the security deposit in an escrow account and return the deposit plus statutory mandated interest, less any damages rightfully withheld, within 45 days after the tenancy ends.
 The landlord must send a list of damages and costs to repair them by first-class mail within 45 days or forfeit the right to the security deposit.
 Disputes often arise as to what is damage and what is “normal wear and tear.”

-• Rent increases or other changes in terms.
+- Rent increases or other changes in terms.
 Disputes may arise when terms of the lease change.
-Landlords must notify tenants with leases with an automatic renewal clause of a rent increase or any other change with enough notice for the tenant to decide whether to renew.
+Landlords must notify tenants who have leases with an automatic renewal clause of a rent increase wither 60 or 90 days’ notice prior to the lease renewal or any other change with enough notice for the tenant to decide whether to renew.

 Serious conditions include: